stevej2608/solid-realworld/README.md

 - [ ] Replace server API client with one based directly on openAPI
 - [ ] Replace home router with @solidjs/router

+## Log Messages

+The application has an embedded logger that outputs to the console and to the vscode debugger.
+The logger resolves log message file and line numbers using [stacktracey] which uses [get-source]

+The logger is primarily used as a coding/debugging aid.
+The following

+Server *Vite dev*

+- [x] Firefox
+- [x] Chrome

+Server *Vite preview*

+- [x] Chrome
+- [ ] Firefox

+Server *VSCODE Go Live*

+- [x] Chrome
+- [ ] Firefox

 ## Links